parichard/malachor-ruins/README.md

 # Malachor: Ruins

 _**NOTE: Those files are only useful for modders.**_

 ## Malachor: Ruins is a Battlefront 2 (2005) custom made map.

 The reason I am sharing the map files on github is to try to centralise the work and to have only one 'master' version of the map being worked on.
-Having a cluster of different versions going around would be confusing and I would rather avoid it.
+Having a cluster of different versions going around would be confusing and I think it's best to avoid it.
 If you have never used github before I encourage you to follow the quick tutorial available when you create your account.

 #### Basically, from my understanding of github:
 - Features ideas go in the issues tab.
 - If you want to tackle an issue, you 'assign' yourself to it in the issues tab, this lets everyone else know you are working on it.
 - Whenever you start working on a new feature, you branch out from the master version.
 This lets you work on your version while leaving the master version in a stable state.
 - Once your work is finished you can pull it back into the master version and the master version essentially becomes your version.

+You might also want to download the desktop version of github.

 It is my first time using github so I hope this goes smoothly and apologies if things are not working as expected.